The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Conclusion

 \section{Conclusion}

-We have proved that for $k \geq 2$, the $k$-dimensional WL algorithm implicitly computes the decomposition of its input graph into its triconnected components.
-As a by-product, we found that every connected constituent graph of an association scheme is either a cycle or 3-connected.
+We have proved that for $k \geq 2$, the algorithm $k$-WL implicitly computes the decomposition of its input graph into its triconnected components.
+As a by-product, we found that every connected constituent graph of an association scheme is either a cycle or $3$-connected.

-We have applied this insight to improve on the upper bound on the WL dimension of graphs of bounded treewidth and have also provided a lower bound that is asymptotically only a factor of 2 away from the upper bound.
+We have applied this insight to improve on the upper bound on a parametrization of the WL dimension of a graph by its treewidth and have also provided a lower bound that is asymptotically only a factor of $2$ away from the upper bound.
+Naturally, it would be nice to further close the gap between the upper and the lower bound.
+We remark that some improvements on the lower bounds are possible for small values of $k$ as indicated in Table \ref{tab:wl-treewidth-bounds}.
+For $k \geq 2$, the WL dimension of the class $\mathcal{T}_k$ is at least $2$, since $1$-WL does not distinguish between the cycle $C_6$ of length $6$ and the disjoint union of two triangles $2K_3$.
+Observe that $\tw(C_6) = \tw(2K_3) = 2$.
+Applying the Cai-Fürer-Immerman construction to the complete graph $K_4$ and calculating the treewidth of the resulting graph by computer \cite{Tamaki19}, we also found that $2$-WL does not identify every graph of treewidth $8$.

+It is an interesting open problem to determine $\dimWL(\mathcal{T}_3)$.
+A potential approach for improving the upper bound could be to argue that $2$-WL implicitly computes a tree decomposition with certain nice properties.
+Observe that, by Theorem \ref{thm:reduction-to-3-connected}, it essentially suffices to solve the problem for $3$-connected graphs.

-A natural use case of our results may be determining the WL dimension of certain graph classes that satisfy the requirements of Theorem \ref{thm:reduction-to-3-connected}.
-We conjecture that the 2-dimensional WL algorithm identifies every planar graph.
-Indeed, using the results of this paper, it essentially suffices to show this for triconnected planar graphs.
+Indeed, more generally, a natural use case of our results may be determining the WL dimension of certain graph classes that satisfy the requirements of Theorem \ref{thm:reduction-to-3-connected}.
+For example, we conjecture that $2$-WL identifies every planar graph.
+Using the results of this paper, it essentially suffices to show this for $3$-connected planar graphs.